jakekelly44/readme-generator/readme.md

 ## Description

 This is a project which was developed for the University of Arizona Coding Bootcamp course.
-The application contained within has been designed to generate a project readme using arkdown.
+The application contained within has been designed to generate a readme file using the Markdown language.
 The project contains an application that utilizes javascript, jquery, node.js, and inquirer.

 ## Table of Contents